 In the US, Imperial measurements rule in the kitchen, hence the term US Customary.

 In this system, dry ingredients are mostly given in volumetric measures, i.e. cups, tablespoons (Tbsp), and teaspoons (tsp).
 Occasionally a dry ingredient will be given by weight, i.e. pounds (lb) or ounces (oz), which is a measure of weight, not volume.

 Dry ingredients measured in cups (volume) can have very different weight measurements because of the density (a measure of volume to weight) of the ingredient itself.
-For example, 1 cup of flour (volume) is 4¼ oz (weight), while 1 cup of granulated sugar is 7 oz.
-And if a recipe says "1 cup of flour," how that measuring cup is filled (scooped & levelled or packed in) can have a big effect in how much flour is actually used.
+For example, 1 cup of flour (volume) is 4¼ ounces (weight), while 1 cup of granulated sugar is 7 ounces.
+And if a recipe says "1 cup of flour," how that measuring cup is filled (scooped & leveled or packed in) can have a big effect in how much flour is actually used.

-Liquid ingredients are given in cups, tablespoons , and teaspoons as well (volume), but their weight is given in fluid ounces (fl. oz), so 1 cup of water is 8 fl. oz.
+Liquid ingredients are given in cups, tablespoons , and teaspoons as well (volume), but their weight is given in fluid ounces (fl. oz), so 1 cup of water is 8 fluid ounces.
 Liquid weights can also vary by the ingredient's density for a given volume as well.
 For example, 1 cup of milk will weigh much less than 1 cup of molasses.

 Most of the rest of the world uses the metric system for recipes.

-In this system, dry ingredients are given in weight units only, i.e. kilograms (kg), grams (g).
+In this system, dry ingredients are given in weight units only, i.e. kilograms (kg) and grams (g).
 This way, density doesn't play a role and there is no ambiguity on how an ingredient is measured.

 Wet ingredients are given in volume units, i.e. liters (L), and milliliters (ml).
 So density does play a role.
 In the metric system, there's no corresponding weight ingredient like the US Customary fluid ounces unit.